This article originally appeared on MediumMedium.

-Our [x]PM product has evolved and continues to lead the industry in terms of microservice APM and observability at scale.
+Our product has evolved and continues to lead the industry in terms of microservice APM and observabilityobservability at scale.
 If I had to summarize:

-As a company, LightStep exists to give developers and operators greater confidence as their software scales.
+As a company, Lightstep exists to give developers and operators greater confidence as their software scales.
 What we’ve seen is that scaled-out software begets many developers, many developers beget many small teams, and the presence of many small teams forces an organization to adopt microservices and/or serverless for managerial reasons.
-Vijay Gill described this in his excellent blog post about the only good reason to adopt microservices.
+Vijay Gill described this in his excellent blog post about the only good reason to adopt microservicesthe only good reason to adopt microservices.
 And, sure enough, big enterprises are now running microservices; not in some zero-throughput labs environment, but in production, powering their bread-and-butter applications.

 Of course this shift was evident at KubeCon — in fact, it probably originated there!
 This month at KubeCon North America, my colleague Ted YoungTed Young organized the first-ever Observability Practitioners SummitObservability Practitioners Summit, with speakers from academia, open-source observability projects, other great vendors, and in-house practitioners.
 The talks went beyond "Observability 101" material, delving deep into the details of these new monitoring technologies, visualization strategies, and novel use cases.
 The slides for all of the talks are available via the link above (and are recommended to any other observability nerds out there).
 Moreover, the O.P.S. event was packed: two years ago we were still explaining what distributed tracingdistributed tracing was, and now the conversation is far more developed and far larger to boot.
 Ted also gave a great talk during the main KubeCon event about using distributed traces as a way to make "distributed assertions" about the behavior of microservice applications: Trace Driven TestingTrace Driven Testing.